Erandio: Patron saints' festivities

+Other festivals

 Erandio has also celebrated a street music festival called Musikale, with music bands marching and playing in the neighbourhoods of Altzaga and Astrabudua.
-Musikale was originally conceived in the neighbouring municipality of Leioa.
+Musikale had been originally conceived in the neighbouring municipality of Leioa.
 For some years it was held simultaneously in Leioa, Erandio, Basauri and Sestao, but the other municipalities dropped it, and in 2013 only Erandio organised it.

+Other public festivals celebrated in September are the recreation of a traditional rural Basque wedding in Astrabudua, and Erandio Magikoa and open-air Festival of Magic held in different neighbourhoods.

 Transport

+While Asua and Erandio Goikoa are just 3 Km away from Bilbao Airport, other parts of the municipality, like Astrabudua are more than 6 Km away.
+There is no direct public transport from Erandio to the passenger's terminal, though buses can be taken in the neighbouring municipalities of Loiu and Bilbao.